Expand description

 Notifications Stream - A trait, that represents a stream of

-s.
+ExExNotifications.
 The stream will emit notifications for all blocks.
-If the stream is configured with a head viaExExNotifications::set_with_head
+If the stream is configured with a head viaExExNotifications::set_with_headorExExNotifications::with_head, it will run backfill jobs to catch up to the node head.

 Type Aliases§